TharuJayawardena/TharuJayawardena/README.md

 <h3><b>About Me</b></h3>

-- 🔭 I’m currently working on cube360(pvt)Ltd as a Intern software Engineer
+- 🔭 I’m currently working on cube360(pvt)Ltd as an Intern software Engineer
 - 🌱 I’m currently learning NextJs, ReactJs, GrapQl
 - 👯 I’m looking to collaborate on creating content!
 - 🤔 I’m looking for help with design/coding